 - 1. Working knowledge of the Twelve Steps and Twelve Traditions of CoDA. - 2.
 Willingness and availability to serve the Fellowship through major service projects. - 3.
 Demonstration of skills and abilities while doing CoDA service for two or more years. - 4.
 Understanding and experience of the group conscience process. - 5.
 Courage to express oneself and the ability to listen and communicate effectively with others. - 6.
 Dedication and commitment to the health of CoDA. - 7.
-Desire to carry the message to the still suffering codependent.

-8. Skills and experience necessary for the Board of Trustees to fulfill its legal and fiscal responsibilities to the corporation.

-9. Attendance at a previous CSC.
+Desire to carry the message to the still suffering codependent. - 8.
+Skills and experience necessary for the Board of Trustees to fulfill its legal and fiscal responsibilities to the corporation. - 9.
+Minimum requirement of attendance at any one of the last five CSCs, including the current CSC year, (either as a delegate or trusted servant).
+If such demonstration is not possible, at the discretion of the board, this requirement could be waived.
+Ask the applicant to demonstrate their knowledge of CSC based on past attendance.